 If you or a loved one recently sustained injury due to another party’s carelessness, Ohio law gives you an option for recourse by filing a personal injury claim.
-The attorneys at Brannon Law Firm have been helping citizens of Greenville collect compensation for the full extent of their injuries, pain, and suffering since 1975.
+The Dayton personal injury lawyers at Brannon Law Firm have been helping citizens of Greenville collect compensation for the full extent of their injuries, pain, and suffering since 1975.
 In our over 4 decades serving Darke County, we have helped clients secure hundreds of millions of dollars in court settlements and jury verdicts – many of these have been in excess of $1 million dollars.
 If you believe that someone else should be legally responsible for harm you suffered, reach out to a Greenville personal injury lawyer at Brannon Law Firm to schedule a free initial consultation.

 What Is a Personal Injury Claim?